 A Declaration of Guardian is a document where you tell the court who you want to serve as your guardian should the need for guardianship proceedings arise for you.
 There are two types of guardians, one for your person and one for your estate.
 You do not have to name the same person for both.

 An Appointment of Remains is a set of instructions naming an agent to see your remains through your burial/cremation.
-In this document you may choose whether or not you wish to be cremated, the inscription to be placed on a grave marker and any specific instructions you have for your funeral.
+In this document you may choose whether you wish to be cremated, the inscription to be placed on a grave marker and any specific instructions you have for your funeral.
 The agent named in this document has the duty to faithfully execute your wishes.
 This document becomes active upon death.